 If an uncle or aunt works in their own office or business, having your child choose to follow them for a couple of days can be a great learning experience.
-This way, they can see how someone they admire commits themselves to the everyday tasks to build a successful career and professional life.
+This way, they can see how someone they admire commits themselves to everyday tasks to build a successful career and professional life.

 Not to mention, your child will be able to learn about a particular field without feeling lectured or bored.
 Following a mentor is a hands-on experience that is invaluable to deciding on or ruling out a career choice.